jfmeadow/dualingTrees-pkg/README.md

 #### Workflow:

+You will need at least 3 objects to generate a figure:

+* `x_tree`: a phylo object (see the ape package) for the tree that goes on the top axis.
+* `y_tree`: a phylo object (see the ape package) for the tree that goes on the left axis.
+* And a 3-column data.frame consisting of:
+  * `x_key`: names of organisms that match the tips of the `x_tree`.
+  * `y_key`: names of organisms that match the tips of the `y_tree`.
+  * `response`: the effect size or any other numeric interaction value to be displayed on the figure.
+These can be many replicate measures (to be averaged for each bubble size) or a single response value for each interaction combination (which would directly be plotted as a bubble).
+  * Optionally, you can supply a categorical variable indicating the interaction type `response_type`.
+This will be used to color tree tips.
+Currently only 2 categories are allowed, with a third `both` category created on the fly when a single combination appears in two categories.

+All other options are documented in the help files.

 The package consists of 2 main functions that must be run in series, as well as a few internal ancillary functions.
 The typical workflow might look like this:

 ```